 - Please contact the Financial Aid office to process any awards through the G.I.
 Bill Program.
 The office is located in Stowe Hall and the number is 704-461-6718.
 You may also email Anne Stevens at email@example.com for specific questions.

-- Advising, registration, and transcript evaluations are available through the Adult Degree Program (ADP).
-That office may be reached by calling 704-461-6666.
+- Advising, registration, and transcript evaluations are available through our Center for Continuing & Professional Studies.
+That office may be reached by calling 704-461-7500.

 - Resources and support are available in the Office of Academic Assistance.

-- Please visit this site to find out more on how a Marine veteran may earn a commission at Belmont Abbey College.
+- Please visit this site to find out more about how a Marine veteran may earn a commission at Belmont Abbey College.

 Green to Gold Program